StorminStanley/st2incubator/packs/opscenter/README.md

 `set-node-conf` - Sets configuration for specified node.
 `get-node-conf` - Dumps configuration for specified node.

+### Helper actions

+`get-request-status` - Some actions return a request id.
+You can query
+    status of request using this action.
+`cancel-request` - Cancel a long running request.
+`list-requests` - List all outstanding requests for a request type.

 ## Sensors

 `EventsConsumer` - Consumes all events from opscenter and injects them into StackStorm